Solifugae: Chelicerae

-Among the most distinctive features of the Solifugae are their large chelicerae, which in many species are longer than the prosoma.
-Each of the two chelicerae has two articles (segments, parts connected by a joint), forming a powerful pincer, much like that of a crab; each article bears a variable number of teeth, largely depending on the species.
+Among the most distinctive features of the Solifugae are their large chelicerae, which in many species are longer than the rest of the prosoma.
+Each of the two chelicerae has two articles (segments; parts connected by a joint), forming a powerful pincer, much like that of a crab; each article bears a variable number of teeth, largely depending on the species.
 The chelicerae of many species are surprisingly strong; they are capable of shearing hair or feathers from vertebrate prey or carrion, and of cutting through skin and thin bones such as those of small birds.
 Many Solifugae stridulate with their chelicerae, producing a rattling noise.